BentoumiTech/denox/README.md

 ### `deno-workspace` file

 Scripts and options need to be defined in a `deno-workspace` file at the root of your project.

 DenoX supports YAML, JSON and typescript as format for `deno-workspace`.

+DenoX configuration files can be created automatically using the `denox init` command.

+You can select the configuration language using the `--yaml`, `--json`, and `--typescript` commands.
+YAML is selected by default.

 In the following examples running `$ denox run start` will execute main.ts file with `example.com` networking permissions

 #### YAML